-Death toll in migrant shipwreck off Egypt rises to 194
+Death toll in migrant shipwreck off Egypt rises to 202

-CAIRO Twenty-five bodies were recovered on Tuesday from a boat that sank in Mediterranean waters off Egypt last week with hundreds of migrants aboard, raising the confirmed death toll to 194, rescue workers said.
+CAIRO (Reuters) - Thirty-three bodies were recovered on Tuesday as a wreck of boat that sank off Egypt last week with hundreds of migrants aboard was lifted from the depths, raising the confirmed death toll to 202, a local official said.

-The boat capsized off Burg Rashed, a coastal village where the Nile meets the Mediterranean, on Sept.
-21. Rescue workers and fishermen said they had rescued at least 169 people, but uncertainty remained over how many might still be missing.
+The boat capsized off the Mediterranean coast on Sept.
+21. Rescue workers and fishermen said they had rescued at least 169 people, but uncertainty remains over how many might still be missing.

-The spokesman for the Beheira regional governor said the shipwreck had been hoisted out of the depths and was likely to contain dozens more bodies.
+Regional governor Mohamed Sultan said the number of bodies recovered was "almost final" but rescue workers were still looking for human remains at sea.

-The International Organization for Migration (IOM) said on Tuesday it believed at least 450 people were aboard the vessel and that about 300 likely perished in all.
+The International Organization for Migration (IOM) said on Tuesday it believed at least 450 people were aboard the vessel and that about 300 perished in all.

 "It is one of the worst tragedies of this year, but not the worst," IOM spokesman Joel Millman told a briefing in Geneva.